trixi-framework/TrixiParticles.jl/docs/src/systems/boundary.md

 where ``g`` is the gravitational acceleration and ``D`` is the depth of the fluid.

-The viscosity ``\Pi_{ab}`` is calculated according to the viscosity used in the simulation, where the density of the boundary particle if needed is assumed to be identical to the density of the fluid particle.
+The viscosity ``\Pi_{ab}`` is calculated according to the viscosity used in the simulation.
+When a boundary density is needed, it is computed from the boundary hydrodynamic mass and boundary particle spacing as ``m_b / d^n``.

 ### No-slip condition